phalcon-orphanage/docs/zh/reference/models.rst

     }

-公共属性对比 Setters/Getters（Public properties vs. Setters/Getters）
+公共属性对比设置与取值 Setters/Getters（Public properties vs. Setters/Getters）
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Models can be implemented with properties of public scope, meaning that each property can be read/updated from any part of the code that has instantiated that model class without any restrictions: